vault27/Foundation/paloalto.md

 - Technology
 - Deny action

+App-ID status in logs:
+- Icomplete - three-way TCP handshake did not complete OR no enough data after the handshake - is not really an application
+- Insufficient data - not enough data to identify the application - for example one data packet after the handshake
+- unknown-tcp - firewall captured the three-way TCP handshake, but the application was not identified - custom app, no signatures
+ - unknown-udp - custom app, no signatures
+ - unknown-p2p - generic P2P heuristics
+ - Not-applicable - port is blocked

 ## Decryption

-We configure policy based on profile.
+We configure policy based on profile
-In profile we configure all SSL settings.
+In profile we configure all SSL settings
 Than we mark one cert as forward proxy

 - Content-ID is impossible
 - App-ID - works partially